Home » 2024 Colorado River Rafting

 After passing under the Historic Navajo Bridge that we had stopped to walk across on our bus ride to Lee’s ferry, at Mile 8, we ran Badger Creek, our first significant rapid - rated 7 on the Grand Canyon scale.

-Arriving at CampArriving at CampIt was described as having a large pour-over in the center right, meaning.
+Arriving at CampArriving at CampIt is described as having a large pour-over in the center right.
 Pour-overs are narrow holes that form when water falls over a rock and can be identified by a small bump in the water's surface.
 It often looks like a small, glassy waterfall.

 Okay, not too bad and a good size rapid to get our feet wet, literally and figuratively.

-Soap Creek Rapid consists of a long wave train of medium and large waves.
+Soap Creek Rapid is described as having a long wave train of medium and large waves.
 In August of 2015, a flash flood changed the rapid, constricting the entry and making the waves much steeper and more powerful.

 He then gathered up the dead badger and continued downstream to the next large side canyon, where he proceeded to boil the Badger.
 During the process soap formed as the badger’s fat mixed with the alkalinity of the creek water.
 Hence the name Soap Creek.

-The KitchenThe KitchenSince this was only a partial day and we stopped for the night at a Camp called Hot Na Na Wash at Mile 17.
+The KitchenThe KitchenSince this was only a partial day, we stopped for the night at a Camp called Hot Na Na Wash at Mile 17.

 The "Groover"The "Groover"Meanwhile the guides would be unloading and setting up the kitchen as well as two groover sites (our restrooms).